wareya/nezuyomi/README.md

 If images are added or deleted during operation, this won't be noticed.

-File ordering is unspecified.
-On my system, the filenames 1.png 10.png 2.png sort in that order instead of 1.png 2.png 10.png.

-Nezuyomi tries to read from ~/.config/ネズヨミ/\<stuff>.
-If this folder doesn't exist, various functions won't work properly.
-Nezuyomi will create this folder on launch once I know that it looks for it correctly.
+Nezuyomi tries to read and write to the folder C:/Users/\<username>/ネズヨミ/ on windows, and to ~/.config/ネズヨミ/ on unix.
+Nezuyomi does not create this folder right now.
+You have to create it manually.
+This folder will be called PROFILE.

 ## config

-Create ~/.config/ネズヨミ/config.txt
+Create PROFILE/config.txt

 The format looks like this: